Victor Wembanyama: San Antonio Spurs (2023–present)

-2023–24 season: Rookie of the Year
+2023–24 season: Unanimous Rookie of the Year

 On 22 June 2023, Wembanyama was selected by the San Antonio Spurs with the first overall pick in the 2023 NBA draft.
 He became the first French player to be drafted first overall, and only the second European player to achieve this distinction (following Andrea Bargnani in 2006).
 He became the third #1 overall pick by San Antonio in its history, after David Robinson and Tim Duncan.

 Wembanyama made his NBA Summer League debut on 7 July against the Charlotte Hornets in front of a sold-out crowd.
 He recorded nine points and eight rebounds but made only two of 13 shots in a 76–68 win.
 In his second Summer League game on 9 July, he put up 27 points and 12 rebounds in a 85–80 loss to the Portland Trail Blazers.
 The next day, the Spurs announced that he would sit out for the remainder of the 2023 Summer League.

 On 25 October, Wembanyama made his NBA regular-season debut putting up 15 points, five rebounds, two assists, and two blocks in a 126–119 loss to the Dallas Mavericks.
 His three three-pointers made set a Spurs' single-game team record for a rookie in his debut.
 On 2 November, Wembanyama put up a then career-high 38 points alongside 10 rebounds, and two blocks in a 132–121 win over the Phoenix Suns.
 He joined LeBron James and Kevin Durant as the only teenagers in NBA history to put up at least 35 points, 10 rebounds, and two blocks in a game.
 On 5 November, he put up 20 points, nine rebounds, and five blocks in a 123–116 overtime loss to the Toronto Raptors.
 He became the first Spurs rookie since Tim Duncan to put up 20 points and five blocks in a game.
 On 18 November, he put up 19 points, 13 rebounds, four assists, and eight blocks in a 120–108 loss to the Memphis Grizzlies.
 He joined Tim Duncan and David Robinson as the only players in Spurs history to put up at least eight blocks in a game as a rookie.